Getting pregnant the next time may not be as easy. What to do?

 At Dominion Fertility, we know how hard it is to watch the age gap between your child and your desired sibling grow, so we do encourage people to reach out for a consultation.
 The infertility evaluation is very simple and involves an ultra sound, a blood hormone test, a HSG (an xray to see if the tubes are open) and a semen analysis.
 The testing takes only 2-3 weeks.
 Secondary infertility can be an unexpected shock, but the good news is that we have many treatment options for you to complete your family.
 Today, there are many effective treatment options available and most couples with secondary infertility can successfully conceive.

-Founder and Medical Director at Dominion Fertility
+Founder and Reproductive Physician at Dominion Fertility